hablapps/pairstrading/PostPairsTrading.md

 ---

 > 💡 You may notice that we retrieve bid price data from our price stream using an index (`.streamPair.i`).
-This is because we are simulating the arrival of these records dynamically, based on some delta time.
+This occurs because we simulate the arrival of these records dynamically, based on a delta time, and thus read from our buffer (a table of 1000 elements), utilizing our updated index `.streamPair.i` with each passing second.

 This approach will provide us with: